LILLIAN “LIL” HARDIN

 two of her songs, “Hi-De-Ho-Man” and "It’s Murder,” was slick. [hear "It's Murder" ]

-The Decca releases were so successful, Lil took the band to New York in 1937 to record at the Decca studio.
-These records
+The Decca releases were so successful, Lil took the band to New York in 1937 to record at the Decca studio there.

-were equally successful.
-Late that year, billed as the “swing queen,” Lil returned to Beale Street in Memphis to headline a
+These were equally successful.
+Late that year, billed as the “swing queen,” Lil returned to Beale Street in Memphis

-nightly show at the Palace for blacks.
-But Memphis was still a racially segregated city.
-At midnight she did a second show,
+to headline a nightly show at the Palace for blacks.
+But Memphis was still a segregated city.
+At midnight she did a second

-been separated for years, Lil was in the midst of negotiating a divorce from Louis.
-Her somber mood is reflected in the title
+Although they had been separated for years, Lil was in the midst of negotiating a divorce from Louis.
+Her mood is reflected

 In July, her mother died.
 More sorrow came when she learned that King Oliver had died penniless in Savannah.
 [1]

-And, although the band members loved and admired Lil, promoters and ballroom managers were reluctant to hire her.
+And, although the band members loved and admired her, promoters and ballroom managers were reluctant to hire her.

 1940 -- 1960: Just for a Thrill